SarthakSKumar/Notes-Web-App/README.md

 -   [React.js](https://reactjs.org/) - A JavaScript library for building user interfaces
 -   [Node.js](https://reactjs.org/) - JavaScript runtime

+## How to run

+- Fork the repo by clicking on the fork option from the top right corner.
+- Copy the link from the code option in the repo.
+- Open the terminal on your pc and open the directory in which you want to open the files.(use cd {directory} )
+- open the code editor in the same directory (vscode preferred).
+- then in the terminal of the same directory use -> mpn i to install all necessary packages.
+- Finally use npm start to run the local host.
+- To open type on the browser --> https://localhost:5000

 ## Authors

 -   **Sarthak S Kumar** - [Sarthak S Kumar](https://github.com/SarthakSKumar)